 - Live here but travel a lot

-- Only take very sick dogs or cats in emergencies to get them on their feet
+- Only take very sick dogs in emergencies to get them on their feet

 - Prefer to take dogs that need socialising and training for adoptability

-- Are willing to take an old dog or cat on long-term foster arrangements
+- Are willing to take an old dog on long-term foster arrangements

 - Are willing to foster for as long as it takes to find a dog a home